2016rshah/blog/posts/12-books-12-months-2019.md

 The Nest by Cynthia D'Aprix Sweeney (February) Becoming by Michelle Obama (February Bonus Round!)
 Smiles to Go by Jerry Spinelli (March)
+The Love and Lies of Rukhsana Ali by Sabina Khan (March Bonus Round!)
 ```

 See also: